Stanisław August Poniatowski: Conflicting assessments

-When elected to the throne, he was seen by many as simply an "instrument for displacing the somnolent Saxons from the throne of Poland", yet as the British historian, Norman Davies notes, "he turned out to be an ardent patriot, and a convinced reformer."
+When elected to the throne, he was seen by many as simply an "instrument for displacing the somnolent Saxons from the throne of Poland", yet as the British historian Norman Davies notes, "he turned out to be an ardent patriot, and a convinced reformer."
 Still, according to many, his reforms did not go far enough, leading to accusations that he was being overly cautious, even indecisive, a fault to which he himself admitted.
-His decision to rely on Russia has been often criticized.
+His decision to rely on Russia has often been criticized.
 Poniatowski saw Russia as a "lesser evil" – willing to support the notional "independence" of a weak Poland within the Russian sphere of influence.
 However, in the event Russia imposed the Partitions of Poland rather than choose to support internal reform.
 He was accused by others of weakness and subservience, even of treason, especially in the years following the Second Partition.
 During the Kościuszko Uprising, there were rumours that Polish Jacobins had been planning a coup d'état and Poniatowski's assassination.
 Another line of criticism alleged poor financial management on his part.
 Poniatowski actually had little personal wealth.
 Most of his income came from Crown Estates and monopolies.
 His lavish patronage of the arts and sciences was a major drain on the royal treasury.
-He also supported numerous public initiatives, and attempted to use the royal treasury to cover the state's expenses when tax revenues were insufficient.
-The Sejm promised several times to compensate his treasury to little practical effect.
-Nonetheless contemporary critics frequently accused him of being a spendthrift.
+He also supported numerous public initiatives and attempted to use the royal treasury to cover the state's expenses when tax revenues were insufficient.
+The Sejm promised several times to compensate its treasury to little practical effect.
+Nonetheless, contemporary critics frequently accused him of being a spendthrift.

 Andrzej Zahorski dedicated a book to a discussion of Poniatowski, The Dispute over Stanisław August (Spór o Stanisława Augusta, Warsaw, 1988).
 He notes that the discourse concerning Poniatowski is significantly coloured by the fact that he was the last King of Poland – the King who failed to save the country.
 This failure, and his prominent position, rendered him a convenient scapegoat for many.
 Zahorski argues that Poniatowski made the error of joining the Targowica Confederation.
 Although he wanted to preserve the integrity of the Polish state, it was far too late for that – he succeeded instead in cementing the damage to his own reputation for succeeding centuries.